ansys/pyansys-heart/doc/source/user-guide/simulator.rst

     dyna_settings=dyna_settings,
     simulation_directory="output-path")

-Default modeling parameters are saved from the :attr:`ansys.heart.simulator.settings.defaults` module.
+Default modeling parameters are saved from the :attr:`ansys.heart.settings.defaults` module.
 You can load them into the simulator:

 .. code:: pycon